Economics Interactive Tutorials Sep. 5, 2011

 An unconscious bleeding man is brought to a hospital emergency room.

 A family has a high-deductible health insurance policy.
-The effect is that the family pays for primary care office visits out of pocket.
-Now, one of their children has an earache.
+This means that the family must pay all its medical bills until it has spent, maybe, $6000.
+Suppose that the family has not spent that much on medical care yet, and now one of the children has an earache.
 What would their demand be like for an office visit to get this checked out?

 In general, if the decision-maker has an incentive to spend less on some product